-Once You Know Too Much, You Can Never Know Enough
+Once You Dream Too Much, You Can Never Achieve Enough

 As an insatiable reader, I have an equally ravenous appetite for knowledge.
 This thirst has been worsened by social media, and I find myself at times plunging into rabbit holes that were best left unexplored.
 As a person that generally has no political affiliation beyond, "live and let live," I am often dangerously opinionated on topics to the contrary of both the Red and Blue American political parties.
 We have been conditioned for binary thinking, and for those of us that do not adhere to this ploy, we are often hated by all.